mskexx/ULg_BigDataProject/README.md

  the range between January and October in 2018.

 ## Pre-processing
+In order to do the pre-processing correctly, we have to introduce the concept of Input and Output path for each task in this section.
 ##### \> From .xls to .csv
+**Input path:** Folder where .xls are stored in a monthly folder structure (1 folder per month and inside files .xls of that month)

+**Ouput path:** Folder where .csv will be stored with the same folder structure as the input (1 folder per month)

 ##### \> Group total consumption per building
+##### \> Plots of the year
 ## Initial analysis
 ## Computing
 ## Analysis